 The Fact Practice Student Activity report shows students' fact practice sessions completed during a given time frame (customizable by the teacher in Freckle's premium edition).
 Teachers can see the total coins students have earned (from all practice), the number of fact practice questions answered during the time period, and the accuracy and total time spent on those sessions.

 By using the drop-down arrow next to each student's name, teachers can see the specific sessions that students completed, broken down by operation.
 They can see the levels students are working on within each operation and their accuracy on each of those levels.
 This gives teachers detailed information about how students are performing in each operation and the operations with which students are struggling.

 The Fact Practice Mastery Report shows student progress on the Fact Practice program by operation.
 Teachers can see all students in their class and what level they are each on in addition, subtraction, multiplication, and division.
 By selecting the small question mark (?) next to each operation name, teachers can see the total number of levels in that operation.

 By selecting the arrow in the Report column (at the end of the row for a student's name), teachers can also see a more detailed breakdown of how students are doing on each fact.
-Select the various operation tabs at the top to see student mastery by operation.
+Select the various operation buttons at the top to see student mastery by operation.
 As students work through Fact Practice sessions, teachers can use the color key see which facts students have mastered, which facts they are currently working on, and which facts they have not yet practiced.
-In the image below, I am looking at Neil Armstrong's progress on subtraction facts.
-I can see which facts he has mastered (in green) and which he is working on (in blue).
+In the image below, I am looking at Eliza Collins's progress on addition facts.
+I can see which facts she has mastered (in dark green) and which she is working on (in light green).